-Free Consultation (732) 709-7757
+Call 24/7 to Book a Free Consultation (732) 709-7757

 NJ 2C:12-1.1.
 Leaving the scene of an accident.

 Defending NJ 2C:12-1.1.
-Leaving the scene of an accident.
+Leaving the Scene of an Accident Resulting in Serious Personal Injury

 After you read the following NJ criminal statute (leaving the scene of an accident) you may decide that you need the help of a lawyer, or need a legal interpretation of how this statute applies to your case.
-The firm of Villani & DeLuca has experienced criminal lawyers with over 20 years of experience, including a former municipal prosecutor.
+The firm of Villani & DeLuca has experienced criminal lawyers with over 30 years of experience, including a former municipal prosecutor.
 Call the number above for a free 24×7 phone consultation or read more about the assault charge.

-Summary of the Leaving the Scene of an Accident Charge
+Summary of the Charge

-Leaving the scene of an accident is a criminal charge that can will be issued by New Jersey law enforcement when a driver is involved in a car accident and leaves the scene of the accident which resulted in serious bodily injury to another person.
-It is not relevant whether or not the driver who left the scene knew that serious bodily injury actually occurred as a result.
-The crime of leaving the scene of an accident resulting in death is charged under N.J.S.A.
-2C:11-5.1.
+Leaving the scene of an accident is a criminal charge that can be issued by New Jersey law enforcement when a driver is involved in a car accident and leaves the scene of the accident which resulted in serious bodily injury to another person.
+The common statute that is written is leaving the scene of an accident resulting in injury under title 39 the motor vehicle statutes at 39:4-129(a).

+A New Jersey motorist who knows that they have been involved in a car accident must immediately stop their vehicle at the scene of the accident or as close to the scene of the accident as possible and return to the scene.
+To prove that the defendant failed to do either, it must be established that they were aware that they left the scene of an accident or were aware of a high probability that they were leaving the scene of an accident.
 In addition to the act of leaving the scene, the prosecution must first prove that the defendant was operating a motor vehicle and was involved in an accident while doing so.
 Finally, the accident must have resulted in serious bodily injury to another person.
 Serious bodily injury is defined as bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement, or protracted loss or impairment of any bodily member or organ.

 What is at Stake?

 See Also: 39:4-129.
-Leaving the scene of an accident.
+Leaving the scene of an accident

 AKA: NJ Criminal Charge 2C:12-1.1, Violation 2C:12-1.1, Offense 2C:12-1.1

 Disclaimer: A copy of this statute has been provided for your information.
-This wording was current from the NJ website lis.njleg.state.nj.us as of August 2012.
+This wording was current from the NJ website lis.njleg.state.nj.us as of December 2023.

 Contact Us Today